redhat-cip/dci-openshift-agent/README.md

    sso.redhat.com so you'll use your RH account credentials
 2. If you are not part of any teams you can contact an admin to get yourself added
-3. You will have to create a Remote CI for use later, go on the left navigation bar on the `Remotecis` option and click on "Create a new remoteci"
+3. You will have to create a Remote CI for use later, go to the left navigation bar and click on the `Remotecis` option and click on "Create a new remoteci"
 4. Fill out the description and which team it belongs to then click Create
-5. You should see your newly created remoteci in the list, you can get the credentials in YAML format by click the button in the Authentication column.
+5. You should see your newly created remoteci in the list, you can get the credentials in YAML format by clicking the button in the Authentication column.
 This should be saved under `~/.config/dci-pipeline/dci_credentials.yml`.